dagger/dagger/docs/current/742989-cookbook.md

 ### Load secret from Doppler

-The following code listing reads a secret (a GitHub API token) from Google Cloud Secret Manager and uses it in a Dagger pipeline to interact with the GitHub API.
+The following code listing reads a secret (a GitHub API token) from Doppler and uses it in a Dagger pipeline to interact with the GitHub API.

 Set the [Doppler Service Token](https://docs.doppler.com/docs/service-tokens) as a host environment variable named `DOPPLER_TOKEN` and replace the `PROJECT-ID`, `CONFIG-ID` and `SECRET-ID` placeholders with your Doppler project, configuration and secret identifiers respectively.